Big Toe Joint, Hammer Toe & Bunionette Problems:

 - There are many stages and many different treatments for this condition.

-- In most cases it is very obvious when you broke your big toe joint.
+- In most cases, it is undeniable when you broke your big toe joint.

 - This is deathly something you want to see a podiatrist for, as it can have long-term consequences and get you off work long-term.